Malý Horeš

 Malý Horeš (Kisgéres) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1214.

 Geography

 The village lies at an altitude of 103 metres and covers an area of 19.21 km².

 It has a population of about 1115 people.

+Population

 Ethnicity

 The village has population of 1 112 people.

 Ethnicities are as follows: 93,4 percent Hungarian, 5,4 percent Slovak and 1,2 percent unknown/not recorded, based on records from 2011.